-Should a rowing machine be protected by copyright in the same way as an iconic piece of art or music?
+Should the rowing machine below be protected by copyright in the same way as an iconic piece of art or music?

 That was the question which was this week resolved in WaterRower v Liking 2024 EWHC 2806 (IPEC), the latest in a line of UK cases testing the outer limits of what can be protected by copyright.